NYPL/digarch/access/complete-request.md

 #### Using rclone:
 *rclone instructions to be described*

-### Completing Image Request
+### Completing Item Request
 * Share google drive folder with initial item requester and notify them via email that items have been shared.

-* On Trello, move the request card to the **Awaiting Deletion** list.
+* On Trello, move the request card to the **Awaiting Deletion** list and assign a deletion date.

-* Delete Images from Google Drive.
+* On the deletion date, delete the shared folder from Google Drive.